-Last year, Apple made the decision to discontinue the iconic iPod Classic line, mainly due to the lack of demand, as well as the associated production costs to keep this player on the shipod_originalelves at retail stores.
+Last year, Apple made the decision to discontinue the iconic iPod Classic line, mainly due to the lack of demand, as well as the associated production costs to keep this player on the shelves at retail stores.
 It was a logical progression, especially since the iPhone has become the all-in-one media solution – all with newer features and a slimmer design.

 Given all that, I’m sure most of you have an iPod Classic sitting on a shelf or tucked in a drawer with a tangled pair of earbuds somewhere in your home.
 I recently found my 80GB iPod Classic, and it was a like discovering a time capsule of music.
 From artists that ranged from Miles Davis, Tito Puente to John Coltrane and Counting Crows (remember them?).
 While that music is still all good, many thoughts came to mind of ways to use this iPod.
 I also got a new car, so the timing to resurrect this old iPod was perfect.